Fedotova-Elena/DataProtfolio/Beer Consumption project/README.md

 ### Goal of This Project

-Build a linear regression to predict how much beer will be consumed.
+Build a linear regression to predict how much beer will be consumed based on provided attributes.

 ## Data Analysis